-The FLM was provided with copies of the Class I area impact analysis for concurrence.
-Based on the information provided in the Q/D analysis, the FLM concurred that the project would not adversely impact any Federal Class I areas.
+The FLM has been provided with copies of the Class I area impact analysis for concurrence.
+Comments from the FLM will be incorporated into the final determination.

-Class | Area Increment Analysis
+Class I Area Increment Analysis

 CO does not have any PSD Class I increment, however there is a PSD Class I increment for PM2.5.
 The Class I area SIL for 24-hour average and annual average PM2.5 are 0.07 and 0.06 μ g/m3.
 The nearest Class I area from the project is 67 km, which is beyond the allowable distance for AERMOD to be used (50 km).
 Therefore, the project impacts were estimated using the guidance in the recent USEPA memorandum dated April 30, 2024, from Tyler Fox, Group Leader to Regional Office Modeling Contacts.
 A copy of the memorandum is included in Attachment F of the application.